Back

 The Basics of Music Publishing and Record Labels

-Music publishing focuses on the rights and royalties of a song’s composition and lyrics.
 Publishers ensure that songwriters and composers are paid when their music is used or covered by others.
 On the other hand, record labels deal with the recording aspect – the performance and production of the song.
 They are responsible for the manufacturing, distribution, and promotion of recorded music.
 While a record label might help in making a song popular, music publishers ensure the creators of the song are fairly compensated for their work.
 Record labels invest resources in artists to help them record, produce, and market their albums or singles.
 They also negotiate deals with music retailers and streaming platforms to ensure the music reaches a broad audience.
 They often provide artists with financial support and industry expertise, which can be vital for emerging artists trying to establish their careers.

-Types of Rights in Music Publishing
+Types of Music Rights and Copyrights

 Mechanical Rights